librosa/librosa/tests/README.md

 The MATLAB script ``makeTestData.m`` generates input/output examples under the ``data/`` directory.

-After generating the test data, run ``nosetests -v`` to perform tests and verify the outputs.
+After generating the test data, run ``pytest`` from the top-level source directory to perform tests and verify the outputs.

 Generating test data